 Self-Hosted WordPress, also known as WordPress.org, is an open-source platform to build a blog on—and it’s 100% free to use, because the creators of WordPress believe in democratizing publishing and the freedoms that come with open source.

 In other words, the people who created and manage WordPress believe that people should have access to a platform where they can publish the things that matter to them—in the way they choose to do it.
+That’s the power of purpose behind this free blogging site.

 Who is a Self-Hosted WordPress Blog for?